forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/java-setup.md

 Windows:

-For Windows, ensure you are escaping the path approrpriately, as shown below.
+For Windows, ensure you are escaping the path appropriately, as shown below.

 ```json
 {